-Many people with cancer are afraid to discuss complementary or alternative methods with their doctors.
+Many people with cancer are afraid to discuss complementary and alternative methods with their doctors.
 It’s true that many doctors may not know about the uses, risks, and potential benefits of these unconventional treatments.
 This lack of knowledge can widen the gap between patient and doctor when it comes to using complementary methods along with regular cancer treatment.
 But this doesn’t have to stop you.
 You can help bridge the gap in a number of ways:

 - Look for information from respected sources that you can trust regarding the potential benefits and risks of the treatment you are thinking about.